 Gangs or individuals often rent accommodation on residential streets.
 Cannabis plants are cultivated in these buildings, often in every room.
 The plants need continual watering and heat in order to grow and require a great deal of attention.
 There has been a high rate of Vietnamese children who have been trafficked into the UK by gangs to cultivate the cannabis.
 These children are frequently locked in the houses or flats to tend the growing cannabis.
 Infrequent food is delivered to them.
 There have been a number of cases where the children could not speak any English and did not know which country they were in, and had been held for 4-5 years.

 Countyline Gang Exploitation

 Countylines is the police term for urban gangs supplying drugs to suburban areas and market and coastal towns using dedicated mobile phone lines or “deal lines”.
 Children and vulnerable people are often used by gangs to move drugs and money.
-Minor exploitation referrals in the UK increased 66% to 2118 in 2017, compared to 1278 in 2016.
-This rise is due in part to an increase in County Lines gang exploitation referrals included within labour exploitation.

 Children as young as 12 have been used to courier drugs out of their local area.
 15 – 16 years of age is the most common age range.
 Both male and female are being exploited.
 White British children are targeted because gangs perceive they are more likely to evade police detection.
 Social media is often used to make initial contact with children and young people.